This week a lovely little Korean lady took me to Noryangjin Fish Market.

 Overall, Noryangjin was well worth the trip; it’s a slice of Korean life that foreigners rarely see and if you can survive the racial bigotry, a day spent there can be really interesting.
 It’s was pretty much as good as our trip to Suwon to take in the Hwaseong Fortress UNESCO site the previous week.
 If you go make sure to go near sunset to take in the view, and buy some fish.
 With any luck, you’ll be able to eat something as cute as we did.

 Sashimi is great, but there’s even better Korean food on offer.
-Pickup my free 25 Essential Korean Foods eBook below this post to discover the foods that expats and Koreans alike go ape over.
+Pickup my 25 Essential Korean Foods eBook to discover the foods that expats and Koreans alike go ape over.